 The objective of the Canadian Advanced Nanospace eXperiment (CanX) program is to develop highly capable nanospacecraft, i.e. spacecraft under 10 kilograms, in short timeframes of 2-3 years.
 CanX missions offer low-cost and rapid access to space for scientists, technology developers and operationally-responsive missions.
 The Space Flight Laboratory (SFL), at the University of Toronto Institute for Aerospace Studies (UTIAS) has developed the CanX-2 nanosatellite that launched in April 2008.
 CanX-2, a 3.5-kg, 10 x 10 x 34 cm satellite, features a collection of scientific and engineering payloads that push the envelope of capability for this class of spacecraft.
 The primary mission of CanX-2 is to test and demonstrate several enabling technologies for precise formation flight.
 These technologies include a custom cold-gas propulsion system, a 30 mN·m·s nanosatellite reaction wheel as part of a three-axis stabilized Y thomson-configuration attitude control subsystem, and a commercially available GPS receiver.
-The secondary objective of CanX-2 is to perform a number of university experiments including atmospheric spectrometry.
-After two successful years in orbit, CanX-2 has met or exceeded all mission objectives and continues to demonstrate the cost-effective capabilities of this class of spacecraft.
+The secondary objective of CanX-2 is to perform a number of university experiments including an atmospheric spectrometer.
+After one successful year in orbit, the nanosatellite has met or exceeded all mission objectives and continues to demonstrate the cost-effective capabilities of this class of spacecraft.
 Key achievements to date include a characterization of the propulsion system, a full demonstration of the attitude determination and control subsystem including capabilities in accurate payload pointing (including nadir-tracking) and orbit-normal alignment, long-duration reaction wheel operation, unprecedented radio performance for an operational nanosatellite, and successful science operations.
-The mission, the engineering and scientific payloads, and a discussion of notable orbital achievements and experiences from CanX-2 are presented in this paper.
+The mission, the engineering and scientific payloads, and a discussion of notable orbit achievements and experiences of CanX-2 are presented in this paper.

-1. INTRODUCTION
+INTRODUCTION

 University of Toronto's Space Flight Laboratory initiated a nanospace program, the Canadian Advanced Nanospace eXperiment (CanX) in 2001.
 Building off of the laboratory's expertise in microsatellite design, the CanX program was created in order to develop highly capable nanospacecraft within a two to three-year period.
-This short development schedule is driven in order to meet the operationally-responsive needs of clients and to aggressively limit cost.
+This short development schedule is driven in order to meet the operationally-responsive needs of our clients and aggressively limit cost.

 The CanX program mandate is two-fold.
 First, it offers low-cost, quick-to-launch satellite platforms upon which to execute a wide-spectrum of missions, ranging from scientific experimentation to technology demonstration for commercial exploitation.
-The CanX-2 nanosatellite, and SFL's flight-ready next-generation Generic Nanosatellite Bus (GNB) are industry-leading examples of what spacecraft of this size and budget are capable of accomplishing.
+The successful CanX-2 nanosatellite, and SFL's flight-ready next-generation Generic Nanosatellite Bus (GNB) are industry-leading examples of what spacecraft of this size and budget are capable of accomplishing.

-Second, SFL provides Canada with a continuous supply of highly-skilled and experienced spacesystem engineers.
+SFL's second mandate is to provide Canada with a continuous supply of highly-skilled and experienced space-system engineers.
 In the CanX program, graduate students receive hands-on training and mentoring from SFL's experienced staff.
 Canada's first space telescope, the MOST (Micro-variability and Oscillation of Stars) microsatellite was designed, integrated and tested at SFL [1].
 With this expertise in hand, SFL graduate students can tap into a diverse wealth of knowledge during the design, test and operation of SFL spacecraft.
-Graduate students work to implement aggressive and ambitious missions that push the envelope of achievable performance with commercial technologies.
-With a focus on aggressive experimentation, CanX missions offer low cost and rapid access to space for scientific and commercial exploitation.
+Graduate students work to implement aggressive and ambitious missions that push the envelope of achievable performance commercial technologies.
+With a focus on aggressive experimentation.
+CanX missions offer low cost and rapid access to space for scientists and commercial exploitation.